-While they may not always carry the most fashionable and hip styles out there, the clothes you’ll find in a thrift store are generally of a comparable quality as those you’d buy new.
+While they may not always carry the most fashionable and hip styles out there, the clothes you’ll find in a thrift store are generally of comparable quality to those you’d buy new.
 Especially for items of clothing that you’d just wear around the house or while working out, spending full price on new clothes would just be a waste.
 The one thing you should watch out for is size: make sure to try everything on before buying it, as thrift stores tend to have somewhat non-standard sizing.

 Pots, pans, and rice cookers are items that can last twenty years without wearing out, and unless you’re on a cooking show there’s no reason to buy them new.
 After all, pots and pans are essentially just hunks of metal - just be sure to scrub them thoroughly the first time you use them.

 Much like pots and pans and other cooking wares, unless you’re entertaining the queen, your dishes don’t need to be flashy and hip.
-And even if the queen does somehow parachute in at the last minute to interrupt your pizza dinner you can keep a single set of nice dishes in reserve.
+And even if the queen does somehow parachute in at the last minute to interrupt your pizza dinner, you can keep a single set of nice dishes in reserve.

-Furniture from Ikea or other stores can be incredibly expensive, even for something as a simple as shelving or a chair.
-As long as you can fit it in your car, furniture from a thrift store will be invariably cheaper and usually in fairly good condition.
+Furniture from Ikea or other stores can be incredibly expensive, even for something as simple as shelving or a chair.
+As long as you can fit it in your car, furniture from a thrift store will be much cheaper, and the furniture will usually be in fairly good condition.